danbauman77/tophat/README.md

   <li>That data, supplemented with links to additional sources of employer information (specifically, Paycheck Protection Program and WARN alert data points)</li>
 </ol>

 <p>As mentioned, the centerpiece data in this repository comes from the U.S. Department of Labor.
 A <a href="https://www.askebsa.dol.gov/tophatplansearch" target="_blank">limited-feature search portal</a> is available on DOL's website (as of 12/4/2021) to download "top hat statement" pdf files.
-However, this portal lacks key contextual information (<a href="https://www.askebsa.dol.gov/efile/Home/tophat" target="_blank">input via web form by employers</a>).
+However, this portal lacks contextual information (<a href="https://www.askebsa.dol.gov/efile/Home/tophat" target="_blank">input via web form by employers</a>).
 Thankfully, that additional contextual information is available in a dataset format.</p>

 Using this data, _The Chronicle_ published the story <a href="https://www.chronicle.com/article/just-rewards" target="_blank">"These Colleges Cut Back During the Pandemic.
 Except When It Came to Their Presidents’ Pay Packages."</a>